-- Either for-profit or non-profit companies may apply.
+Either for-profit or non-profit companies may apply.
 However, non-profit companies must intend to bring a product to market.
 Applications may be submitted prior to company formation, but company formation must be completed before award receipt.
-Applicants will be required to provide a data universal numbering system (DUNS) number before award receipt. - Applicants may be located outside the State of Texas when the application is submitted and reviewed.
-However, CPRIT requires the grant applicant to demonstrate that it will relocate to Texas as a condition of the grant award.
+Applicants will be required to provide a data universal numbering system (DUNS) number before award receipt.

+- Award recipients must be Texas-based.
 A company is considered to be Texas based if it currently fulfills or commits to fulfilling a majority of the following criteria: - 1.
-The US headquarters is physically located in Texas. - 2.
+The US headquarters are physically located in Texas. - 2.
 The Chief Executive Officer resides in Texas. - 3.
 A majority of the company's personnel, including at least 2 other C-level employees (or equivalent) reside in Texas. - 4.
 Manufacturing activities take place in Texas. - 5.
 At least 90% of grant award funds are paid to individuals and entities in Texas, including salaries and personnel costs for employees and contractors. - 6.
 At least 1 clinical trial site is in Texas. - 7.
 The company collaborates with a medical research organization in Texas, including a public or private institution of higher education.